DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 pveupgrade
 ```

-* Due to the installation of a kernel update, I will reboot the remote Proxmox VE system:
+* Due to the installation of a kernel update, I need to reboot the remote Proxmox VE system:

 ```bash